 My main teaching goals are to build opportunities for deliberate practice rooted in authentic experiences relevant to students’ careers and lives, to enable students to take control over their own learning processes and become self-actualized individuals, and to lead an environment which sustains diversity and inclusion in science education.

-To this end, I use evidence-based strategies to facilitate student learning with a learner centered, active-learning approach.
+To do this, I use evidence-based strategies to facilitate student learning with a learner centered, active-learning approach.
 Students are encouraged to work collaboratively to solve difficult challenges.
 Regular reflection and self-inquiry activities provide students space to self evaluate, identify and cultivate their mindset.
 Finally, I aim to create an inclusive environment for the needs of all students and encourage open communication.

 For four semesters I have been the instructor of record for general biology, an introduction to molecular biology, in the School of Continuing Education at CU Boulder.
 This is a flipped hybrid course for which I recorded video lectures that students watch before coming to class, and designed in-class activities for students to practice engaging with and learning the material.
-A three-week course observation provides a good snap-shot, with the majority of time spent interacting with students (my COPUS results).
+A three-week course observation provides a good snap-shot, with the majority of time spent interacting with students (COPUS results).
 In this class I use a combination of clickers, in-class activities, and case studies, as well as have used similar practices in teaching a semester of organismal biology.
 As a graduate student, I was the instructor of record in the department of Biology at the University of Georgia for an introductory molecular biology laboratory course.
 These labs were inquiry-based and writing intensive, where I conducted short lectures, managed groups of students as they embarked on their problem, and gave them extensive feedback on their scientific writing.
-I was awarded an outstanding teaching award for my efforts in part in this course (described above).
+I was awarded an outstanding teaching award for my efforts (in part) for this course (and Evolutionary Biology described above).

 Mating Systems and Sexual Selection